fleetdm/fleet/handbook/engineering/README.md

 #### Inbox
 The bug has just come in.

 If using the standard bug report, the bug is labeled “bug” and “reproduce."
 It is not assigned to anyone.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+sort%3Aupdated-asc+no%3Aassignee+).
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+sort%3Acreated-asc+).

-#### Acknowledged
-QA has gone through the inbox and has accepted it as a bug to be reproduced.

-QA assigns themselves to the bug, thereby acknowledging its receipt.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+sort%3Aupdated-asc).

 #### Reproduced
 QA has reproduced the issue successfully.
 It should now be transferred to engineering.